redlaserbmBTD/BTDB2_SIMULATOR/README.md

 # Feature Requests

+- (High priority) Restructure the code:
+   - While usage of the code for simulation purposes is relatively easy, reading the code to understand how it does what it does is *not*.
+The goal is to clean up the code so that potential collaborators may be more inclined to contribute.
+- (High priority) Implementation of more accurate eco system:
+   - This simulator currently makes the simpifying assumption that eco works as a continuous stream of income generation rather than how it actually functions in the game, which is as discrete "packs" which award eco in chunks.
+This simplifying assumption causes the sim to underestimate eco values compared to actual game scenarios.
 - Robust logging when comparing different strategies
 - Optimization of the buy queue to prevent redundant computations
 - Heli alt-eco